Raku/6.d-prep/TODO/README.md

 If you don't have access to reddit, you can DM your feedback [to Zoffix on Twitter](https://twitter.com/zoffix) or send a private message to user `Zoffix` on [IRC](https://webchat.freenode.net/?channels=#perl6)

+Update: more info on the naming issue: https://6lang.party/post/6lang-The-Naming-Discussion-Update